This is how Meek Mill plans to change the criminal justice system

 Mill, in turn, has educated Rubin and other powerful business figures involved in the Alliance “on my side of the world,” he says.
 “Mike grew up in business, I grew up in survival.”
 It was the pair’s friendship, Rubin agreed, that was the catalyst for his education and now his work on probation and parole reform.
 “I didn’t approach this in any way other than watching my friend get taken away,” Rubin said.
 “I wanted to get this fixed at any cost.”

-The Alliance is currently working on changing laws in Mill’s native Pennsylvania and next will try to take on Georgia—which has the most parolees of any state in the country.
+The Alliance is currently working on changing laws in Mill’s native Pennsylvania and next will take on Georgia—which has the most parolees of any state in the country.
 They’re also working on educating the general public about the issue.
 “Most people are like me, they want to believe that the system works well,” Rubin says.
 “Once you educate them, most people are good and want a fair system.”

 “People like me get to grow up and fail and learn,” Rubin explained.
 “People who grow up like Meek should get that opportunity, too.”